-- 3. The amount included in gross income with respect to qualified zone academy bonds issued before October 4, 2008.
+- 3. Excess business loss limitation.
+If the corporation has deductions attributable to a business activity, it will provide a statement showing the aggregate gross income or gain and the aggregate deductions from the business activity that you need to figure any excess business loss limitation.
+See section 461(I) and the Instructions for Form 461 for details. - 4.
+The amount included in gross income with respect to qualified zone academy bonds issued before October 4, 2008.
 Income with respect to these qualified zone academy bonds can't be used to increase your stock basis.
 Because this amount is already included in income elsewhere on Schedule K-1, you must reduce your stock basis by this amount.
-See Part I, line 13, of the Worksheet for Figuring a Shareholder's Stock and Debt Basis. - 4.
+See Form 7203, line 13. - 5.
 The amount included in gross income with respect to clean renewable energy bonds.
 Income with respect to clean renewable energy bonds can't be used to increase your stock basis.
 Because this amount is already included in income elsewhere on Schedule K-1, you must reduce your stock basis by this amount.
+See Form 7203. line 13.

-See Part I, line 13, of the Worksheet for Figuring a Shareholder's Stock and Debt Basis. - 5.
-Qualified investment in qualifying advanced coal project property.
-Use the amounts the corporation provides you to figure the amounts to report on Form 3468, lines 5a, 5b, and 5c. - 6.
+- 6. Qualified investment in qualifying advanced coal project property.
+Use the amounts the corporation provides you to figure the amounts to report on Form 3468, lines 5a, 5b, and 5c. - 7.
 Qualified investment in qualifying gasification property.
-Use the amounts the corporation provides you to figure the amounts to report on Form 3468, lines 6a and 6b. - 7.
+Use the amounts the corporation provides you to figure the amounts to report on Form 3468, lines 6a and 6b. - 8.
 Qualified investment in qualifying advanced energy project credit property.
-Use the amounts the

-- corporation provides you to figure the amount to report on Form 3468, line 7. - 8.
+Use the amounts the corporation provides you to figure the amount to report on Form 3468, line 7. - 9.
 Inversion gain.
 The corporation will provide a statement showing the amounts of each type of income or gain that is included in inversion gain.
 The corporation has included inversion gain in income elsewhere on Schedule K-1.
-Inversion gain is also reported under code AD because your taxable income and alternative minimum taxable income can't be less than the inversion gain.
-Also, your inversion gain (a) isn't taken into account in figuring the net operating loss (NOL) for the tax year or the NOL that can be carried over to each tax year, (b) may limit your credits, and (c) is treated as income from sources within the United States for the foreign tax credit.
-See section 7874 for details. - 9.
-The corporation will provide your share of section 965(a) inclusions and section 965(c) deductions.
-Subtract section 965(c) deductions from section 965(a) inclusions, if applicable.
-Report the net amount on Schedule 1 (Form 1040), line 8.
-If the corporation had a section 965(a) inclusion, it will attach a copy of the Form 965, including Schedules F and H, to your Schedule K-1.
-See the Instructions for Forms 1040 and 1040-SR, the Instructions for Form 965, and the Instructions for Form 965-A for details. - 10.
-If the corporation has not elected to be treated as an entity for purposes of section 951A under Notice 2020-69, it will provide information you need to figure your
+Inversion gain is also reported under code AD because vour taxable income and alternative minimum taxable income can't be less than the inversion gain.
+Also, your inversion gain (a) isn't taken into account in figuring the net operating loss (NOL) for the tax year or the NOL that can be carried over to each tax vear, (b) may limit your credits, and (c) is treated as income from sources within the United States for the foreign tax credit.
+See section 7874 for details.

+10. Any other information you may need to file your return not shown elsewhere on Schedule K-1 or Schedule K-3.